| | ForewordThis pamphlet is designed to help

 personally liable for any claim paid in the event of loan default,

 unless you obtain a release of liability from VA.
+You can sell your property and

 avoid future liability: (1) by seeing that your VA loan is paid in